Employee Engagement Programs

 San Miguel sewing facility, a group of middle management employees were asked to brainstorm on ideas of projects they could develop in order to contribute to the employees and/or the communities’ well-being.

 Amongst the projects which were implemented, a library was inaugurated within the San Miguel sewing facility.
 This library benefits the more than 5,000 employees working at the facility, by providing them with a place where they can look for information to help their children with their homework, find material to prepare their training sessions – for those who are participating into Gildan’s educational programs – or simply read a book.

 Committed to an active way of life

 At several of our locations, we have put programs in place to encourage our employees to adopt an active and healthy way of living.
-For instance, in the Dominican Republic, the Gildan Sport program promotes an active lifestyle and encourage team spirit among our employees.
+For instance, in the Dominican Republic, the Gildan Sport program promotes an active lifestyle and encourages team spirit among our employees.
 As part of this program, a Gildan basketball team was created, which has proved to be extremely popular.

 Recognizing employees’ perfect attendance and loyalty at our facilities

 Early in fiscal 2012, recognition events took place at our Eden distribution center and at our Charleston facility in order to celebrate the unique contribution of our employees: